polywrap/documentation/src/docs/tutorials/create-wraps/uniswapv3-to-polywrap.md

 After implementing the token functions, it was possible to build the project (after commenting out methods in the schema that had not yet been implemented) and write the first automated tests.

-## Importing plugins and wrappers
+## Importing plugins and wraps

-The Uniswap v3 wrapper imports external dependencies to help it with certain tasks.
-A wrapper can import other wrappers or plugins.
+The Uniswap v3 wrap imports external dependencies to help it with certain tasks.
+A wrap can import other wraps or plugins.

 One of the most important dependencies we used is Polywrap's Ethereum plugin.
 The Ethereum plugin is based on the popular `ethers.js` package.
 It can be used to prepare and send Ethereum transactions in much the same way.